 Research shows that the best way to determine what college students know and can do is to examine their learning outcomes from multiple viewpoints.
 Massachusetts is part of a national effort to develop student learning assessment tools that capture the complexity of college learning better than a single standardized test, and allows for comparisons between public campuses in the state and similiar institutions in other states.
 Though the work is challenging, being able to assess and compare student learning will improve teaching and help campuses not only identify problem areas but understand how to solve them.

-The Massachusetts Board of Higher Education leads and participates in a number of efforts to advance student learning assessment.
+The Massachusetts Department of Higher Education leads and participates in a number of efforts to advance student learning assessment.

-The Task Force on Statewide Assessment provides broad oversight for statewide assessment in Massachusetts
+The Assessment Advisory Council provides broad oversight for statewide assessment in Massachusetts.

 In June 2011, on the recommendation of the Vision Project Working Group on Student Learning Outcomes and Assessment ( Phase II Report ), former Commissioner Richard Freeland directed the Massachusetts Board of Higher Education (BHE) to begin planning to apply for LEAP State status from the Association of American Colleges and Universities (AAC&U).
 Former Commissioner Freeland assembled an Advisory Group of Presidents who worked with him on the application, including a proposal for a signature initiative to develop an assessment system that met following criteria: